open-autonomy/spot/specification/V2/TaskStartResponseV1.md

 # TaskStartResponseV1

 This message must be sent by the AHS in response to a TaskStart2 message.
 This message is used to acknowledge the receipt of the TaskStartV2 message and to inform the sender of the acceptance or rejection of the request.
-The response message should contain the same `EquipmentId`, `TaskId`, and `CorrelationId` as the request message.
+The response message should contain the same `EquipmentId`, `LastMileId`, and `CorrelationId` as the request message.
 The response message should also contain a `Status` field that indicates whether the request was accepted or rejected.
 If the request was rejected, the response message should also contain a `Detail` field that provides a human readable description of the reason for the rejection.

 |Sender| Triggered by | Triggers|
 |---|---|---|